Phantas0s/alexandria-library/README.md

 Hello and welcome to my personal Alexandria Library!

-You'll find here the result of my insatiable thirst of knowledge, mainly in the form of [mindmaps](https://en.wikipedia.org/wiki/Mind_map).
+You'll find here the result of my insatiable thirst of knowledge, mainly in the form of [mindmaps](https://en.wikipedia.org/wiki/Mind_map) (but not only).

 To enter the library, you'll need the software [Freemind](http://freemind.sourceforge.net/wiki/index.php/Main_Page) installed on your shiny computer.